An Evening of Blue

 “I know, I know, it doesn’t seem possible, because they’re written in plain English, but it actually happens that those particular words were never meant to be spoken by any man.
 They’re for higher beings, beings who exist on a separate plane, but who reach into our world from time to time.

 “If you’re skeptical, I understand.
-I wouldn’t have believed either, except that Brew ended up with the words — he said a man was handed them by a man in shredded clothing outside the library.
+I wouldn’t have believed either, except that Brew ended up with the words — he said he was handed them by a man in shredded clothes outside the library.
 Written on the card I just showed you.
 The temptation to taste the words, feel them roll off his tongue, it must have been too much.
 At one point he said them.
 He couldn’t help it.

 “I remember Brew spoke to me for over an hour.
 At some point, he stopped and asked me the time.
 He excused himself to the bathroom and locked the door.
 At length, he began speaking to me again.